ytoyama/ttic-report/notes.md

 The master process coordinates all processes for training and conduct evaluations if requested at the beginning and slaves executes training exclusively.
+Third, all processes starts running their work and cooperate as a big program.
+I believe that boosts research cyncle enormously because we need to train and evaluate a number of models in development of new methods in research.
+In fact, the program reduced time of a cycle of training and evaluating a model apporximately linearly.

 ## How to make use of the experience